keeneyetact/retroBoard/README.md

 - 🇮🇹 Improved Italian translation (👏 Thanks [@mventuri](https://github.com/mventuri))
 - Ability to delete sessions, if you are authenticated and you are the author of the session ([#116](https://github.com/antoinejaussoin/retro-board/issues/116))
 - Allow changing the default language for new users via environement variables ([#135](https://github.com/antoinejaussoin/retro-board/issues/135))
-- Allow a moderator to blur all cards (except if you are the author), to keep everything hidden until the end of the retrospective ([#100](https://github.com/antoinejaussoin/retro-board/issues/100))
+- Allow a moderator to blur cards written by others, to keep everything hidden until the end of the retrospective ([#100](https://github.com/antoinejaussoin/retro-board/issues/100))
 - Complete redesign of the Custom Session settings modal
+- Ability to modify session settings once the game has started.
+This is only available to the session moderator (author) ([#92](https://github.com/antoinejaussoin/retro-board/issues/92)).

 ### Version 3.1.1